OSGeo/OSGeoLive-doc/doc/quickstart/ETF_quickstart.rst

 A Test Report can be opened again by clicking on Open report or can be downloaded as HTML file by clicking on the Download button.

 The log file of the test run can be inspected with the Open log button.
-By clicking on Delete report button, the report will be deleted permanently.
+By clicking on the Delete report button, the report will be deleted permanently.

 Inspect test reports
 ============

-The top of a Test Report shows general information including the overall test result Status, the start time, the duration and a statistical table, which summarizes the status of all tests on several levels.
+The top of a Test Report shows general information including the overall test result Status, the start time, the duration and a table, which summarizes the status of all tests on several levels.

 .. image:: /images/projects/ETF/inspect-test-reports-1.png
     :scale: 70 %